ParallelSSH/parallel-ssh/.github/CONTRIBUTING.rst

 Responsibilities

-* Write PEP-8 compliant code of no more than 80 columns per line
+* Write PEP-8 compliant code of no more than 100 columns per line - there is an automated test to check code for PEP-8.
 * If adding new features, write an appropriate test - see existing tests for reference
 * Contributions are expected to be in line with the project's stated `design and goals <http://parallel-ssh.readthedocs.io/en/latest/introduction.html#design-and-goals>`_
 * Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 See the `Python Community Code of Conduct <https://www.python.org/psf/codeofconduct/>`_.